 Make sure that the signals are wired appropriately.
-Refer to Chapter 4 for an example of connecting an edge-to-edge measurement application.
+Refer to "Edge-to-Edge Measurement" on page 57 for an example of connecting an edge-to-edge measurement application.

 Rate Generation

 Use rate generation mode to generate a continuous pulse output signal from the Counter n Out line; this mode is sometimes referred to as continuous pulse output or pulse train output.
 You can use this pulse output signal as an external clock to pace other operations, such as analog input, analog output, or other counter/timer operations.